hyperledger/indy-besu/indy-besu/docs/design/endorsement.md

 **Schema endorsing**

 * Author steps:
-    * Step 1: Author prepares a valid Schema (schema contains `issuerID` referencing to DID entry)
+    * Step 1: Author prepares a Schema object
+    * Step 2: Author queries `nonce` from the ledger
-    * Step 2: Author convert Schema into contracts representation (which will be stored on the ledger) and encodes it into bytes using `abi.encodePacked` (available in solidity as well)
+    * Step 3: Author convert Schema into contracts representation (which will be stored on the ledger) and encodes it into bytes using `abi.encodePacked` (available in solidity as well)
-        * Step 3: Author performs EcDSA signing using his ethereum identity account keys
+    * Step 4: Author performs EcDSA signing using his ethereum identity account keys of concatenated nonce and did document bytes and next hashing of the result value: `keccak256(abi.encodePacked(nonce, schema))`
-        * Step 4: Author passes Schema and Signature to Endorser
+    * Step 5: Author passes Schema and Signature to Endorser
 * Endorser steps:
     * Step 1: Endorser builds transaction to endorse
       DID: `endorseSchema(address sender, Schema schema, bytes32 identitySignature)`